 Students can obtain the master’s degree in one of two ways:

-While students are not required to choose a specific track in the graduate program, the department offers several specialties.
+While students are not required to choose a specific track in the graduate program, the department offers several areas of interest.
 Please view our faculty directory for more information about individual faculty members.

 Business, Technology, and Design Anthropology